 INVESTOR ALERT - A. O. Smith Corporation (AOS) - Bronstein, Gewirtz & Grossman, LLC Announces Class Action and Lead Plaintiff Deadline: July 29, 2019

-/EIN News/ -- NEW YORK, June 21, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against A. O. Smith Corporation (“AOS” or the “Company”) (NYSE: AOS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired AOS securities between July 26, 2016 and May 16, 2019, both dates inclusive.
+NEW YORK, June 27, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against A. O. Smith Corporation (“AOS” or the “Company”) (NYSE: AOS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired AOS securities between July 26, 2016 and May 16, 2019, both dates inclusive.
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/aos.

 The lawsuit alleges that throughout the Class Period, defendants made false and/or misleading statements and/or failed to disclose that: (1) A. O. Smith had undisclosed business connections and entanglements with Jiangsu UTP Supply Chain (“UTP”) through which it funneled up to 75% of its China product sales; (2) A.O.
 Smith had used UTP to engage in channel stuffing by artificially inflating inventories purportedly sold through distributors that were not based on consumer demand, thereby approximately doubling the normal level of inventory at such distributors; (3) A. O. Smith had used its UTP relationship to artificially inflate the sales figures it reported to investors by as much as 8% and to conceal worsening sales trends that A. O. Smith was experiencing in China; (4) A.O.
 Smith’s sales growth had been primarily in lower margin products as its higher priced products were being undercut by competition in “second-tier” Chinese cities, causing the Company to experience significant market pressures; (5) A. O. Smith had increased its cash reserves in China to over $530 million in furtherance of its channel stuffing and sales manipulation scheme, encumbering A. O. Smith’s ability to repatriate the cash for use for capital expenditures; and (6) as a result, A. O. Smith’s public statements were materially false and misleading at all relevant times.